orijitghosh/orijitghosh.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Attended the SRBR 2024 conference at San Juan, PR.
-I also receieved a merit awad the conference. 🥳🎆🍾
+I also receieved a merit award at the conference. 🥳🎆🍾

 ---